Artses/Artses/README.md

 🚀 DevOps enginner.
 Passionate about cloud computing.

-🎯 Always looking to learn new technologies and improve my skills in DevOps, Cloud, and Platform Engineering.
+🎯 Here you gonna see me trying to learn new technologies and improve my skills as a DevOps.

 <br>